 Spreadsheets and a shorter time period make this easier for caravan leaders to calculate.

-FOLLOWING ARE DESCRIPTIONS OF SHORT CARAVANS AVAILABLE IF YOU ARE INTERESTED.
+FOLLOWING ARE DESCRIPTIONS OF SHORT CARAVANS AVAILABLE TO JOIN

 WHAT A GREAT OPPORTUNITY TO GET OUT AND TRAVEL!
 MARION PEMBER